Christine Quinn Calls Season 4 of 'Selling Sunset' 'Difficult'

-Christine Quinn Says 'Selling Sunset's Depiction of Her Pregnancy Was 'Difficult' to Watch
+Christine Quinn Says Depiction of Her Pregnancy in 'Selling Sunset' Was 'Difficult' to Watch

 ‘Selling Sunset’: Chrishell Stause on Drama With Christine Quinn…